Scotch Malt Whisky Society: Bottlings

 Casks are only acquired by the Society after approval by an appointed 'Tasting Panel', comprising Society representatives, those directly involved in the distilling industry and various other suitably qualified parties.

 The Tasting Panel also gives each bottling a whimsical set of tasting notes which provide an indication of what flavours and textures the drinker can expect.
 Each bottle is also given a quirky and descriptive name – such as 'Kissed up by sweet promises' or 'Intense menu of seduction'.

 The resulting 'outturn' of each cask is given a unique, two-part numerical identifier, representing first the originating distillery and second the individual cask from which the bottle was taken.
 For example, 2.35 represents the 35th cask acquired from distillery number two.
 Society bottlings are always referred to using this numerical code, rather than by the distillery name, as individual casks are unique and, therefore, may not be representative of the whisky produced by that distillery for ordinary retail.

-The number of bottles available from each outturn of a cask can vary – but single casks by their very nature only produce a limited amount of whisky so, more often than not, there is only a small number of bottles available, making each release rare and sought after.
+The number of bottles available from each outturn of a cask can vary – but single casks by their very nature only produce a limited amount of whisky so, more often than not, there is only a small number of bottles available.
 The Society releases new whisky selections for its members once or twice a month.

 The Society has also bottled single casks from grain whisky distilleries, identified by the prefix 'G' in the cask number.
-Other non-whisky spirits have been released, such as gin, rum, and cognac, as well as blended whisky and cognacs.
+Other non-whisky spirits have been released, such as gin, rum, and cognac, as well as blended whisky.
 Each variety has their own bottle number prefix.

-Occasionally, the Society releases bottlings with special labels – such as the Far Flung Flavours, a set of three bottles with labels and names that break with the traditional style of Society labels.
-Each bottle has a specially designed label based on the key characteristics of the whisky – for example, 'Wasabi Wipe-out', which featured an illustration of a Sumo wrestler surfing on the label.

 As of September 2010, around 3,597 single casks had been bottled by the Society since 1983.

-Society whisky is bottled at its original cask strength, typically upwards of 55 per cent alcohol by volume (ABV).
+Most SMWS whiskies is bottled at its original cask strength, typically upwards of 55 per cent alcohol by volume (ABV).
 It is more common in the Scotch whisky industry to reduce the spirit at bottling to around 40 per cent and put it through a chill filtering process, which prevents it from clouding at low temperatures.